cconover/featured-image-caption/readme.txt

 = How do I customize the formatting of the caption? = The caption is contained inside a `<span>` tag with the class `cc-featured-image-caption` which you can use to apply CSS to the caption.

+The image source attribution information is encapsulated in a separate `<span>` tag with the class `cc-featured-image-caption-source`.

-Note: if you add the argument to return the caption, only the caption text is returned and is not encapsulated by a `<span>` tag.
+Note: if you add the argument to return the caption, only the caption text is returned and is not encapsulated by `<span>` tags.

 = How do I return the value of the caption without displaying it? = The `cc_featured_image_caption()` function accepts an argument to determine whether the result is displayed or returned.

 To return the value, use the following syntax: `cc_featured_image_caption( false );`

+= How do I prevent source attribution data from being included with my caption request, even if the data is set for the post? =
+The theme function accepts two arguments.
+The first handles whether to display the caption or return it, which is covered above.
+The second controls whether source attribution data is included.
+It defaults to `true`, meaning attribution data is included.
+If you set it to `false`, this data will not be included.

 = Is there an easy way for me to check whether a caption has been set in my theme code? = Use the function `cc_has_featured_image_caption()` to find out whether a caption is set.
 This function returns `true` if one is set, and `false` if no caption is set.